-Dalla: Ni., mhau Policy Number Policy Title Information Staff Recommends: 04-01 Attorney contact list List of job titles authorized to Deleting this policy; no longer directly contact the City applies.
+Policy Number 04-01 Policy Title Information Staff Recommends: 04-01 שנמון ועכנטווווינוועט.
+Attorney contact list List of job titles authorized to Deleting this policy; no longer directly contact the City applies.
 Attorney 04-02 Budget amendments Any transfer between cost Bullets 1 & 3 have been centers or between funds will adopted in the Budgetary require Commission approval Policy, Resolution No. 2010- by resolution; any allocation 22.
 Bullet 2 should be placed of personnel budget or in the Personnel Policy. change to job descriptions require Commission approval 04-04 Vacation of streets, alleys, Authority to grant vacation Combine the Comprehensive easements, right-of-ways, or requests shall be guided by Plan Policy and number 8 of canals Policy 2.10.3 of the Palmetto this policy, make additions as Comprehensive Plan to noticing requirements, and adopt by ordinance.
 05-05 Information distribution List of information that is Adopting by resolution and required to be distributed to codifying into the City Code.
 Commission in a timely manner 05-06 Grants administration policy Make this policy more generalized and adopt by resolution.

-relocation policy No. 04-17 on March 15, 2004, reaffirming Resolution No. 00-30 adopted December 18, 2000.
+05-07 Anti-displacement and relocation policy Policy adopted by Resolution No. 04-17 on March 15, 2004 Codifying Resolution No. 04- reaffirming Resolution No. 00- 30 adopted December 18, 2000.
 Approved by City Commission February 28, 2005.
-17 into the City Code.
 05-08 City board appointments Staff recommends deleting this policy.
-If Commission decides to keep it, then it should be adopted by resolution.
-05-09 Public Works "Storm Team" on-call policy Adopted June 7, 2004 Reaffirmed by Commission February 28, 2005 Should be written into the Personnel Policy.
+If Commission decides to keep it, then it should be adopted by 05-09 Public Works "Storm Team" Adopted June 7, 2004 Should be written into the on-call policy Reaffirmed by Commission February 28, 2005 Personnel Policy.
 05-10 Emergency work policy Adopting by resolution and codifying into the City Code.
-Should also be incorporated into Personnel Policy for employee notification.
-05-11 Use of electronic and computer systems Adopted June 2, 1997 Approved by Commission February 28, 2005 Should be written into the Personnel Policy.
-05-12 Forfeiture case negotiation Adoption by resolution and codifying into City Code.
-05-13 Development plans Developers on major projects are required to submit both a paper and an electronic version of all plans requiring the signature and seal of an architect and/or engineer.
-Adoption by ordinance and written into developer application.
-05-14 Traffic regulations amendment public notification Adoption by ordinance.
+Should also be incorporated into Personnel Policy for 05-11 Use of electronic and Adopted June 2, 1997 Should be written into the computer systems Approved by Commission Personnel Policy.
+OE_12 rebludiy 20, 2003 - 05-12 Forfeiture case negotiation Adoption by resolution and codifying into City Code.
+05-13 Development plans Developers on major projects Adoption by ordinance and are required to submit both a written into developer paper and an electronic application. - version of all plans requiring the signature and seal of an architect and/or engineer.
+05-14 Traffic regulations Adoption by ordinance. potification